msalkinder/Springboard/Capstone/Proposal.md

 ### Leading Questions/Thoughs:

-Are these types of companies (SIC) that pay more or less to attend conferences?
+Do certain types of companies (SIC) that pay more or less to attend conferences?

-Geography?
-Proximity to event?

 Does price point correlate to event size?